reiserm/midtools/docs/source/getting_started.rst

 The structure of the HDF5-file is shown in the following table. :code:`npulses` is the number of pulses per train and :code:`ntrains` is the number of trains. :code:`nq` is the number of q-values.
 :code:`nx, ny` are the pixel in `x`- and `y`-direction, respectively.
+:code:`ntimes` is the number of delay times of the correlation function.

 .. csv-table:: results.h5-structure
         :header: "Path", "Dimensions", "Content"